DavideTesti/mlproject/README.md

 METHOD 1 FOR RUNNING THE APPLICATION LOCALLY

-    Running the Application:
+    Run the Application:

         python app.py

-    Tests the endpoints
+    Test the endpoints:

         http://127.0.0.1:5000/
         http://127.0.0.1:5000/predictdata